Meg Guiseppi, LinkedIn Personal Branding Expert

 - Manager of Job-Hunt Help's Personal Branding LinkedIn Group.
 Come join us!

 Find out more about Meg by viewing her LinkedIn Profile and following her on Twitter @MegGuiseppi.

-You may also download Meg's free ebook - Job-Hunt Guide to Executive Branding and Your LinkedIn Profile.
+You may also download Meg's free ebook - Job-Hunt Guide to Smart Personal Branding with LinkedIn.

 Articles by Meg Guiseppi